AllenInstitute/argschema/README.md

 If you had only designed things from the beginning to allow for each of these use cases over the lifetime of your module.

-This is what json_module is designed to do.
+This is what argschema is designed to do.

 Copyright 2017 Allen Institute